 Network share resource

-With Peakboard 2 Boxes shared network files can be accessed directly by a domain user.
+With the Peakboard Box shared network files can be accessed directly by a domain user.

-The Web Resource is explained very simply: Simply store the desired URL, if necessary with an authentication if the resource requires explicit authentication.
+The web resource is explained very simply: Simply store the desired URL (1), if necessary with an authentication (2) if the resource requires explicit authentication.